Joseph Strauss (engineer): Bridge designs

 Strauss was the designer of the Burnside Bridge (1926) in Portland, Oregon, and the Lewis and Clark Bridge (1930) over the Columbia River between Longview, Washington, and Rainier, Oregon.
 Strauss also worked with the Dominion Bridge Company in building the Cherry Street Strauss Trunnion Bascule Bridge (1931) in Toronto, Ontario.
 In 1912 he designed the HB&T Railway bascule bridge over Buffalo Bayou in Houston, Texas (now hidden under an Interstate 69 bridge in the shadow of downtown Houston).
 His design was also exported to Norway, where Skansen Bridge (1918) is still in daily use.
-He also designed the Palace Bridge (Dvortsovy), a double-leaf Strauss bascule bridge over the Neva River in St. Petersburg (then Petrograd), Russia, near the former czar's winter palace.
+He also designed the Palace Bridge (Dvortsovy), a double-leaf Strauss bascule bridge over the Neva River in St. Petersburg (then Petrograd), Russia, near the former tsar's winter palace.

 The Strauss bridge design was also copied and used in other places in Europe.
 Two bridges are still in daily use in Sweden – the railway bridges over Trollhätte canal in Vänersborg and Danviksbron in Stockholm.
 In Sête, France, over Canal du Midi, another copy of Strauss-designed bridges is to be found.

 Golden Gate Bridge

 Strauss is credited as the chief engineer of the Golden Gate Bridge but Charles Alton Ellis is responsible for most of the structural design.
 Because of a dispute with Strauss, however, Ellis was not recognized for his work when the bridge opened in 1937.

 A plaque honoring Ellis was installed on the south tower in 2012 to acknowledge his contributions.

 As chief engineer on the project, Strauss faced numerous challenges.
 He had to secure funding and support for the bridge from citizens and the U.S. military.
-The unique demands of the project also necessitated innovations in construction techniques: The bridge had to cross one of the greatest distances ever spanned, hold up to the forces of the ocean, and use supports reaching heights that had not been seen in a bridge.
+The unique demands of the project also necessitated innovations in construction techniques: when it was completed it was the longest span in the world and had the tallest towers of any suspension bridge.

 Strauss was concerned with the safety of his workers.
 During the construction of the Golden Gate Bridge, he required that a safety net be installed beneath the bridge, saving a total of 19 lives.